Master of Science in Health Sciences in Clinical Microbiology

 3.0 GPA or above on a 4.0 scale

-Completed course work should include 4 credits College Algebra, 3 credits English, 30 credits Biology, Chemistry or Medical Sciences, 4 credits General or Inorganic Chemistry 1 (including lab), 4 credits General or Inorganic Chemistry 2 (Including lab), 4 credits General Biology 1 (including lab), 4 credits General Biology 2 (including lab), 4 credits Microbiology (including lab).
+Completed course work should include 4 credits College Algebra, 3 credits English, 30 credits Biology, Chemistry or Medical Sciences, 4 credits General or Inorganic Chemistry 1 (including lab), 4 credits General or Inorganic Chemistry 2 (Including lab), 4 credits General Biology 1 (including lab), 4 credits General Biology 2 (including lab), 4 credits Microbiology (including lab). *Please be prepared to provide unofficial transcripts to determine program admissibility.

 A written personal statement